Emir0zcelik/Xandra/README.md

 ## Introduction

-Xandra is a program to create animated sprites.
+Xandra is a program to create pixel art.